LeoBoticsHub/unitree_ros2_to_real/README.md

 This package can send control command to real robot from ROS 2.
 You can do low-level control(namely control all joints on robot) and high-level control(namely control the walking direction and speed of robot).

-This version is suitable for unitree_legged_sdk v3.8.3, namely B1 robot.
+This version is suitable for unitree_legged_sdk v3.8.3, for B1 robot and v3.8.6 fo Go1.

 ## Packages